MixinNetwork/developers.mixin.one/developers-docs/docs/introduction.md

 If you want to build something with the kernel, or create a fork of Mixin Network with some modifications you like, you can read the [source code of Mixin Mainnet](https://github.com/MixinNetwork/mixin).

-There are some tutorials that useful:
+There are some tutorials that are useful:

 - [Deploying full node](mainnet/guide/full-node-join) - run mixin node in local machine.
 - [Sync full node](mainnet/guide/sync-full-node) - run mixin node in sync mode, sync all snapshots from the Kernel.